triSYCL/sycl/README.md

 - The unchanged get started guide for the SYCL compiler [GetStartedGuide.md](sycl/doc/GetStartedGuide.md)
 - Xilinx FPGA Tests Documentation - [Tests.md](sycl/doc/Tests.md)
+  covers a few details about the the additional [xocc_tests](sycl/test/xocc_tests) directory we added to the [sycl/test](sycl/test) directory among some other small details.

 The [Build DPC++ toolchain](sycl/doc/GetStartedGuide.md#build-dpc-toolchain) from the Intel oneAPI DPC++ SYCL project is a good starting point to get to